sfoster/Who-you/README.md

 A testbed project for a convenient-yet-light(ish)-weight framework for a web/mobile-web app

 Specifically, using:

-* jquery (complete, a subset or some ligher lib or with a similar interface) for DOM querying/creation, ajax
+* jquery (complete, a subset or some ligher lib or with a similar interface) for DOM querying, ajax
+* Mustache.js (or a similar template engine) for DOM creation and cheap 'views'
 * AMD for module loading and code organization
 * data store concepts (and possibly implementations) from Dojo